Abhishekkannath/Data-converter/README.md

-## DESCRIPTION
+DESCRIPTION

-Takes CSV or tab-delimited data from Excel and converts it into several web-friendly formats, include JSON and XML.
-View it in action here: http://shancarter.github.com/mr-data-converter/
+Convert Excel data that is in CSV or tab-delimited into a number of web-friendly formats, including JSON and XML.
+You can see it in action here: